log69/yesscript2/README.md

 # YesScript2
-## WebExtension for browsers blocking scripts on specific sites
+## WebExtension for browsers to block scripts on sites

 Clicking the toolbar icon does the following: